Sometimes finding a new role really is a question of character…

 Character references are great ways for employers to check whether a candidate is a good fit for their organisation, by giving them valuable information about their personality and ethics.
 But if you’re asked to provide one, what exactly should it include?

-We’ve already covered how to get a reference, but here are a few things you need to know about writing a character reference for someone, and a template to help you get started:
+We’ve already covered how to get a reference, but here are a few things you need to know about writing a character reference for someone – plus a template to help you get started:

 Character reference template